 Increasing the ventilation and filtration of your home, which can improve the quality of the air, is another layer of protection against COVID-19.
 You should combine these strategies with other recommendations, such as physical distancing, frequent hand-washing, surface disinfection, and masks to protect yourself and your family.

 "When used properly, air purifiers can help reduce airborne contaminants including viruses in a home or confined space1."
-Read more from the EPA using the link below.
+Read more now from the EPA.